SharpeimQ/Personal-Portfolio/_posts/2099-01-02-pet-recommender-app.md

 author: sharpeimq
 ---
 ---
-## Pet Breed Recommender Passion Project
+## Pet Breed Recommender Capstone Project
 The Dog and Cat Breed Recommender is a simple yet smart web app designed to help users find the perfect dog or cat breed based on their lifestyle, preferences, and pet compatibility.
 Whether you're looking for a hypoallergenic breed, a high-energy companion, or a pet that thrives in small living spaces, this tool provides tailored recommendations to match your needs.

 ### Key Features